acceleratedscience/omgui/README.md

 ### _Open Modular Graphical User Interface_

 OMGUI is a dead-simple python module to visualize and triage your molecule results.
 It supports small molecules as well as macromolecules like proteins, plus it does a [whole lot more](#functionality).

+Run it from a Jupyter Notebook or any python script.

+> [!WARNING]
+> OMGUI is in development.
+Not all described functionality is implemented yet.

 <br>

 #### Quick Start

-Run it from a Jupyter Notebook or any python script:

 ```python
 import omgui